maccam912/otel-pod-mutation/README.md

 docker build -t harbor.rackspace.koski.co/library/otel-pod-mutation:latest .
 ```

-For Kubernetes environments (self-hosted runners), the CI/CD pipeline uses containerd with Docker Buildx as recommended for ARC Kubernetes mode.
-This avoids requiring a Docker daemon.
+For Kubernetes environments (self-hosted runners), the CI/CD pipeline uses **Buildah** to build container images without needing a Docker daemon.
+This works well in privileged containers.

 ## GitHub Actions

 The project includes a CI/CD pipeline that:

 1. Runs tests and code quality checks
-2. Builds and pushes Docker images to Harbor registry using containerd and Docker Buildx (compatible with ARC Kubernetes runners)
+2. Builds and pushes Docker images to Harbor registry using Buildah (compatible with ARC Kubernetes runners)
 3. Runs security scans with Trivy

 Required secrets: